yinheli/TDengine/docs/en/25-application/02-collectd.md

 ## Wrap-up

 TDengine, as an emerging time-series big data platform, has the advantages of high performance, high reliability, easy management and easy maintenance.
-Thanks to the new schemaless protocol parsing feature in TDengine and ability to integrate easily with a large software ecosystem, users can build an efficient and easy-to-use IT DevOps visualization system, or adapt an existing system, in just a few minutes.
+Thanks to the new schemaless protocol parsing feature in TDengine version 2.4.0.0 and ability to integrate easily with a large software ecosystem, users can build an efficient and easy-to-use IT DevOps visualization system, or adapt an existing system, in just a few minutes.

 For TDengine's powerful data writing and querying performance and other features, please refer to the official documentation and successful product implementation cases.